 As electricity is priced like any commodity, it rises and falls according to demand.
 A Megawatt Hour of power (the electric industry equivalent of a barrel of oil) costs your supplier more when you’re cooking oven chips at 7pm than it does when you’re tucked up in bed.

-To help balance the demand, electricity companies like OVO Energy are trialling Vehicle-to-Grid technology, or V2G for short.
+To help balance the demand, some electricity companies are trialling Vehicle-to-Grid technology, or V2G for short.
 Although still in its infancy, the idea is that at times of peak demand (remember those oven chips) your car will send electricity from its battery back into the grid.

-In return for powering the nation, OVO Energy pays the customers 26-30p/kWh for exports - considerably higher than the national average electricity price of 14.37p/kWh.
+In return for powering the nation, the energy provider pays the customers around 30p/kWh for exports - considerably higher than the national average electricity price of 14.37p/kWh.

 V2G makes renewable power sources more efficient